 by Catherine Pratt

 Francis grew up in Toronto, was sexually abused at age 13 and around that time starting drinking.
 Life quickly went downhill and before long he was homeless.
 He had to beg for change in order to survive.
-For 6 months he lived on the streets with no clue as to what he wanted to do or how to get out of his current situation.
-Happily, today Francis O'Dea is a multi millionaire.
+For 6 months he lived on the streets with no clue as to what he wanted to do or how to change his life.
+Today, Francis O'Dea is a multi millionaire.
 As he says, "One year I was broke, the next year I was a millionaire."

 He changed his life by focusing on what he wanted.
 He got a job and slowly started to turn his life around.

-4 years later he opened a little coffee shop and called it "Second Cup".
-Second Cup is now one of the largest Coffee Shop chains in Canada.
+Four years later he opened a little coffee shop and called it "Second Cup".
+Second Cup is now one of the largest coffee shop chains in Canada.

 • Wayne Gretzky - Wayne Gretzky has been quoted as saying, "It's kind of ironic when I broke in at 17, I was told I was too small, too slow and I wouldn't make the NHL.”
 He's now recognized as one of the greatest hockey players ever.

-• George Lucas - George Lucas spent four years shipping the script for Star Wars around to the various studios and racking up numerous rejections in the process.
+• George Lucas - George Lucas spent four years sending the script for Star Wars around to the various studios and racking up numerous rejections in the process.
+Universal Studios and United Artist both both turned him down.
+Finally an executive from 20th Century Fox who had seen his American Graffiti film and had been impressed by that decided to give him a chance with his Star Wars.
+The film was made for $11 million dollars and was released in 1977.
+Since then the original Star Wars trilogy has grossed over 2.4 billion dollars.
 If he'd let his negative inner voice get to him he would never have ended up having the highest grossing film of all time.

 • Einstein - was considered an "unteachable" fool by his early teachers.